Project-HAMi/HAMi-core/docs/DEPLOYMENT_DRAC.md

 - Users cannot modify config files (admin-only directory `/var/run/softmig/`)
 - Config files are deleted **AFTER** the job ends (in `task_epilog.sh`)

+**Security Note**: The task_prolog now appends to `LD_PRELOAD` instead of replacing it, ensuring softmig is always included.
+Users can add their own libraries but cannot remove softmig.
+However, users could still unset `LD_PRELOAD` entirely in their job script.
+For additional enforcement, see the "Security Considerations" section below.

 ```bash
 #!/bin/bash
 # SLURM task_prolog.sh for softmig (Digital Research Alliance Canada)